JimLynchCodes/Titanium-Lambda/README.md

 # Jim's Codestar Enterprise Pipeline Starwars NodeJS Lambda Microservice

 Welcome!
 This is an example of a Lambda function I developed with AWS Codestar devops pipeline and various types of automated testing.
-I hope to use this project and the AWS CodeStart platform as a template for spinnging up robust, enterprise-level aws lambda functions with a full devops ci pipeline, deployment environments, and seamless integration out of the box.
+You can use this project as a template of sorts for developing NodeJS AWS Lambda functions with AWS CodeStar.
+Hopefully you find that these robust, enterprise-level aws lambda functions with a full devops ci pipeline will be more easily manageble and maintainable throughout development, deployment, and beyond.

 ## Try the live api now!